jguerinet/Morf/README.md

 * Setting icons on all form items except the spaces and lines
 * Showing/hiding the password visibility toggle for the `TextInputFormItem`

-IMPORTANT: All views need to be built by calling `build()`.
+IMPORTANT: All views need to be built by calling `build()` (apart from spaces and lines).
 If you do not call `build()` they will not be added to the container.
+You can safely call `build()` multiple times.

 ## Demo
 A demo is included within this repo (in the demo folder).
-The demo shows 2 forms with all of the types of form items: the top one is the default settings for FormGenerator, the bottom is a customized FormGenerator (changed text color, background selector, line width, line color, icon, and icon color).
+The demo shows 2 forms with all of the types of form items: the top one is a `Morf` with the default `Shape`, the bottom is a `Morf` with a customized `Shape` (changed text color, background selector, line width, line color, icon, and icon color).
 Below is a screenshot:

 ![Demo Screenshot](assets/demo_screenshot.png)